danadanile/andoid_Web/README.md

 When the application is opened, the information is extracted from the local sqlite DB with the help of Room.

 The app also includes notification functionality via Firebase.
-When the user is logged in and another user sends a notification, an alert is displayed.
+After the user is logged in and another user sends a notification and displayed it.
 The notification includes the name of the sender and the content of the message.
 If the user is not currently active, the notification will be displayed the next time the application is launched.

 login: